sgouralis-research-group/step_finder/README.md

 ## Example Data Set
 An example data set is provided (demo_flourescence_data.txt).
 To analyze this data set use the following settings: units of time = sec, units of data = adu, max # of steps = 25, exposure period = 0.1, offset = 4350, variance = 1940, gain = 0.64, camera type: EMCCD.

+## Source Code
+In addition to the MATLAB app, we also provide a source code version for advanced users.
+The source code is located in the source_code_version folder.
+- The app and source code are separate; you can use either without the other.
+- The source code consists of a main driver: `run_mcmc.m` and a supporting library folder: `./lib`.
+Both are required for proper functioning.
+- The main driver is currently set up to read one dataset and create, expand, and analyze one MCMC chain.
+To analyze multiple datasets, we recommend following these steps using a `for` loop setup with chains stored in cell arrays:
+  1. Read all datasets
+  2. Create a separate chain per dataset
+  3. Expand/analyze each chain individually

 <!-- ## Contact
 If you have any questions, contact us: <br>